juju/docs/src/en/reference-bundle.md

 # Bundle reference

+*This reference page applies to non-Kubernetes bundles only.*

 A bundle is defined by a [YAML-formatted][yaml] file with a fixed set of elements.
 This document will define the properties allowed in such a file and give the format of expressing them by way of examples.